dart-lang/language/resources/type-system/inference.md

 ### This

-Expression inference of `this`, regardless of context, produces the elaborated expression `this`.
+Expression inference of `this`, regardless of context, produces the elaborated expression `this` with static type `T`, where `T` is the interface type of the immediately enclosing class, enum, mixin, or extension type, or the "on" type of the immediately enclosing extension.

-_The static type of `this` is the interface type of the immediately enclosing class, enum, mixin, or extension type, or the "on" type of the immediately enclosing extension.
-The runtime behavior of `this` is to evaluate to the target of the current instance member invocation, which is guaranteed to be an instance satisfying this type.
+_The runtime behavior of `this` is to evaluate to the target of the current instance member invocation, which is guaranteed to be an instance satisfying this type.
 So soundness is satisfied._

 ### Logical boolean expressions